ptol/typed-json-rpc/README.md

 # typed-json-rpc

->Simple, strongly typed and ergonomic way to do any async communication (events, workers, http requests) with json-rpc
+>Simple, strongly typed and ergonomic way to do async communications (events, workers, http requests) with json-rpc

 ## Install